 With a father who had died of congestive heart disease, Bill felt scared he would have the same sad ending.
 He was overweight and had diabetes but refused to take the insulin his doctor told him he needed.
-He discovered Ivor Cummins and it didn’t take long until he ended up on the Diet Doctor website.
 This is his story:

 My father died of congestive heart disease.
 They lobbed off one leg from diabetes and before his prosthetic arrived, he was dead.
 I was born with a hole in my heart larger than a silver dollar and a torn valve, age 14 corrective surgery, patched the hole with Dacron and sewed the torn valve.
 Age 52: Heart attack, stent.
 Age 60: Weight 250 lbs (113 kg), and going up.
 My doctor says I need to take insulin to deal with my diabetes.
 I refused the insulin, I had to lose 90 lbs (41 kg).
 At this time I was eating nothing but vegetables for three years but still packing on the pounds.